AlterMannomann/SQL/README.md

 * Space point - a point in space providing space itself (not objects in the created space) with borders (nodes) for every dimension, where the nodes form a perfect binary tree.
 * Node - a point with a coordinate in a dimension that forms together with other nodes a space point.
 * Dimension - a very free interpretation of dimensions using the n-sphere model as a base.
-* Coordinate - a single value to decribe one node position in one dimension.
-Two node coordinates in the dimension 1 represent a line.
+* Coordinate - a single value to describe one node position in one dimension.
+Two node coordinates in the dimension n = 1 represent a line.

 Limitations are as well a technical and a philosophical problem that an overall god may not have.
 See Limitations for more on this topic.
 Remind the allegory of the cave from Plato when thinking the unthinkable.